isissi/accuenergy-code-submission/README.md

 # accuenergy-code-submission - Front-End - version 1.0.0

-This is a code submission project for Accuenergy.
+This is a project for Accuenergy's code submission.
+The page is deployed using Github Pages at: https://isissi.github.io/

 ## Features
 This single web page includes the following features: